dexman545/Outlet/Readme.md

 ### Getting stuff out of it
 You can set the outputs of these methods to settings or use them directly.

-**_Note that the return types shouldn't be in your script, they are added for your viewing pleasure only._**
 ```groovy
 // Get the set of Minecraft version strings
 // Can be used for automated Modrinth upload